-Post test flow - sent only to members with abnormal or high abnormal ACR results
+Post test flow – sent only to members with abnormal or high abnormal ACR results

-The objective of this communication flow is to encourage members to follow up with their PCP on their results so they can take the right next steps.
+The objective of this communication flow is to encourage members to follow up with their PCP on their results so they can take the right next steps

-Flow ends if members indicate that they scheduled time with their PCP, or that they would like to opt out from the remainder of the flow.
+Flow ends if members indicate that they scheduled time with their PCP or that they would like to opt out from the remainder of the flow

-Only sent to members with abnormal/high abnormal results.
+Only sent to members with abnormal/high abnormal results

 Text Message 1:

 Capital Blue: Kudos for completing the Minuteful test.
 It’s important now to schedule a meeting with your doctor to make sure you receive the right care.
-If you already scheduled time - reply 1.
+If you have already scheduled a time, reply 1.

 Reply STOP to stop Healthy.io texts.